denkungsart/filmmakers-api/source/index.html.md

 This endpoint retrieves a specific actor profile.

 #### Notes:
-- It is not guaranteed that the example above is complete.
+- It is not guaranteed that the exemplary JSON structure shown is complete.
 Additional fields may be added without notice.
 - The field `external_showreel` is still supported but deprecated.
 It is recommended to use the array of `external_showreels` instead.